 a nerve disorder affecting bodily functions;

-- liver or kidney disease;
+liver or kidney disease; or

 How should I take glyburide?

-Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
-Visit your doctor regularly.
+Your blood sugar may need to be checked often, and you may need other blood tests at your doctor's office.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.